 Company: RE/MAX Commercial

-Having owned both retail and restaurant businesses for over 20 years, my interest turned to selling businesses rather than owning them.
-I specialize in Los Angeles & Orange County restaurants, fast food independents and chains, bars, gas stations, liquor stores.
-Call me at 714-292-5448 Cell/Text.
+My mission statement as a business broker is to always provide honest, reliable information to both buyers & sellers.
+I specialize in Los Angeles & Orange County restaurants, fast food independents and chains, bars, gas stations, and liquor stores.
+Call me at 714-313-6715 Cell/Text.

-I have been a business broker for over 20 years.
-Having been a business owner previously, I understand the stress of selling a business, and I work tirelessly for my clients so that they can smoothly run their business while I handle the sale of their business.
+I have been a business broker for close to 20 years.
+Having grown up in a family of business owners, I understand the stress of selling a business, and I work tirelessly for my clients so that they can smoothly run their business while I handle the sale of their business.
 I specialize in selling small to medium-sized businesses and service these areas: Orange and Los Angeles Counties

-I am a member of the Orange County Board of Realtors, the California Association of Business Brokers (CABB), and the Internaional Business Brokers Association (IBBA).
+I am a member of the Orange County Board of Realtors.
 I sell any business, but my specialty is restaurants, bars, gas stations, and liquor stores.
 I not only can sell the business but the land underneath.
 I am routinely amongst the top producers in my office and share with them my vast knowledge and experience as one of the senior members of the commercial division at Re/Max TerraSol in Huntington Beach, California.

 This question is bound to come up from a seller to a business broker at one point in their relationship.
 The truth may discourage a seller who desperately needs to sell, because in all honestly, many times in can take months.
 All restaurants are different - Joe Ranieri, Business Broker explains.
 Contributor: Joe Ranieri